kazurayam/HowFailureHandlingAffectsExceptions/docs/README.md

               })
     ...

-Please compare these codes and find out how the variable `WebElement foundElement` is initialized and refered to.

 In the built-in keyword, the `foundElement` variable is created once outside the scope of `wait` loop and refered to many times inside the `wait` loop.
 The reference to the `<button id='myButton'>` element has enough chance to get stale.

-On the other hand, in my class, the `foundElement` variable is scoped narrow; the variable resides inside the `apply` method.
+On the other hand, in my class, the `foundElement` variable is scoped narrow; it resides inside the `apply` method.
 The `foundElement` variable is created once, refered to only once, then immediately thrown away.
 The reference to the `<button id='myButton'>` has no chance to get stale.

 ## Conclusion